-Sasha is a theatre artist, writer and educator.
+Sasha is a theatre artist, writer and educator currently based in Toronto / tkoronto on the traditional land of the Anishnabe, Wendat, Haudenasounee and the Mississaugas of the Credit.
 With a practice rooted in the project-specific exploration of form and process, much of her current work is in response to the climate crisis.
 Sasha creates performance in unconventional spaces and is interested in redefining the performer/audience relationship.

 Sasha has trained and worked with companies like Soulpepper, Jumblies, Convergence Theatre, Theatre Passe Muraille, Theatre Gargantua, One Yellow Rabbit, SummerWorks and PTC.
 Her plays has been presented in Toronto and Vancouver, and you can learn more about the kinds of things she makes by checking out Projects.

 A graduate of the BFA Acting Conservatory at York University, Sasha has an MFA in Theatre and Creative Writing from The University of British Columbia.
-She lives on Coast Salish land (in Vancouver) with her husband, actor Nadeem Phillip, and their new daughter.
 Currently working on The Future Looked So Good, a non-fiction play about legacy, memory, and family, Sasha is also developingThe Things We've Handed Down, a climate crisis conversation and audio project with her father, Anthony Rankin Wilson.